Copyright15 way cablesCopyright

 NE-555 NEON LAMP DRIVER

 A simple circuit to power a NEON lamp.
-Primarily it was used to test 90 Volt neons where "tester safety" is a high requirement.
+Primarily it was used to test 90 Volt neons where "The Tester's Safety" is a high requirement.

 Often in industry, we need to make choices as to what an employee can and cannot use in full safety in the workplace, this is one such